AlgoMystique/Weather-App/README.md

 1. Enter the name of a city in the search bar.
 2. **Important:** Click the "Search" button to retrieve the current weather data.
 3. Watch the GIF display based on the current weather conditions.

-**License**
-This project is licensed under the MIT License—because sharing is caring!